erik-adelbert/aoc/2022/README.md

 there: 15ms.

 Finally, I added DFS backtracking to sand grains motion: I ended up assembling a nice dfs iterator.
-All of it is about 200 LoC tailored to the problem yet very generic.
+All of it is about 200 LoC tailored to the problem but yet very generic.

 | Command | Mean [ms] | Min [ms] | Max [ms] | Relative |
 |:---|---:|---:|---:|---:|